Bill Walton

 Credit ยป

-William Theodore "Bill" Walton III is an American retired basketball player and television sportscaster.
+William Theodore "Bill" Walton III was an American basketball player and television sportscaster.
 Walton achieved superstardom playing for John Wooden's powerhouse UCLA Bruins in the early '70s, winning three successive College Player of the Year Awards, while leading the Bruins to two Division I national titles.
 He then went on to have a prominent career in the National Basketball Association where he was a league Most Valuable Player and won two NBA championships.
 His professional career was significantly hampered by multiple foot injuries.
 Walton was inducted into the Naismith Memorial Basketball Hall of Fame on May 10, 1993 and the Oregon Sports Hall of Fame that same year.
-He is the father of former professional basketball player Luke Walton.
+His son, Luke Walton, also had a career in professional basketball and the father-son duo were the first to have both won multiple NBA titles.

 We need you!